maoratar1/SLAM/README.md

 the key frames only, each one will be a vertex in a new `Factor Graph` called `Pose Graph`.

-## Loop closure
+## Loop Closure
-Loop closure is an algorithm for finding "loops" at a given trajectory graph.
+Loop Closure is an algorithm for finding "loops" at a given trajectory graph.
 By saying "loop" we mean two cameras that has the same pose (up to some distance).
 The basic concept is that when we find a loop we actually add another constraint to are graph and by finding good loops we can "repair" are trajectory retroactively.